kaltura-vpaas/webcasting-integration/README.md

 #### Retrieving Metadata Profiles

-The auto generated profiles are created with `system_name` KMS_KWEBCAST2 and KMS_EVENTS3.
-You'll need the profile ID's in order to interact with them, so we'll use the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API to filter on the name and get the respective profiles.
+The auto-generated profiles are created with `system_name` **KMS_KWEBCAST2** and **KMS_EVENTS3**.
+In order to use these profiles, you'll need the specific instances found in your account, so we'll use the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API to filter on the name and get the respective profile IDs.

 ```python
 filter = KalturaMetadataProfileFilter()